Imperator totius Hispaniae: Alfonso VII

 In the autumn of 1154 Louis VII of France and his wife Constance, a daughter of Alfonso VII, took the Way of Saint James and visited the realms of his father-in-law.
 Impressed by Alfonso's imperial title, on his return trip he issued a charter in which he refers to himself in the address as "ordained by the Providence of God the August Emperor of the Franks" (dei ordinante providentia Francorum Imperator Augustus) at Arzacq on Wednesday 9 February 1155.
 In the subscription clause he refers to himself merely as "the most serene king of the Franks" (serenissimi Regis francorum).
 This act, in favour of the Diocese of Maguelonne, does not survive in its original, but in two notarised copies made at Montpellier on 6 February 1311, now both in the national archives.

-Ferdinand II
+Divided realm

 Alfonso VII's empire was divided on his death in 1157 between his sons, Sancho III receiving Castile and Ferdinand II receiving León.
+It remained divided until 1230.
+In this period, the imperial title fell into abeyance.

+One private charter from 1157 is dated to the reign of "King-Emperor Sancho, reigning in Toledo and in all of Castile" (regnante rege imperatore Sancio in Toleto et in tota Castella).
 Sancho III died in 1158 and was succeeded by his son, Alfonso VIII, who was a small child.
 Ferdinand took the opportunity of his nephew's minority to assert his dominance, using the title "king of the Spanish" (rex Hispanorum) from 1163 until 1164 and then "king of the Spains" (rex Hispaniarum) from 1165 until 1175.
 He did not explicitly take an imperial title, but his choice of title demonstrates that the "imperial idea" was still alive at León after Alfonso VII.

+The imperial title was also associated with Alfonso VIII by writers north of the Pyrenees.
+The troubadour Peire Vidal in his poem Mout es bona terr'Espanha refers to Alfonso as the "king-emperor" (reis emperaires) and his kingdom as "the imperial region" (l'emperial reyo).
+The troubadours Perdigon and Arnaut Peire d'Agange also refers to Alfonso as emperor.